 While there is obvious distress when individuals find themselves in financial difficulties, there is also the issue of mental health at stake.
 Removing the threat of bailiffs/debt collectors turning up at any moment can be a welcome relief to those struggling.

 There is obviously some downside to applying for a MAP even though the benefits far outweigh the potential risks for many.
 Entering into any debt management arrangement is not something which should be taken lightly.
-The potential downside to a MAP include:-
+The potential downsides include:-

 - Credit ratings will be impacted for six years from the date on which a MAP is approved, which will limit access to any future credit